 The Board, reversing the Intermediary's adjustment, held that the Provider met the requirement for a reasonable collection effort related to the dual eligible beneficiaries pursuant to 42 CFR §413.89 and Section 308 of the Provider Reimbursement Manual.
-The Board, noting the Intermediary's suggestion that State liability was an absolute bar to Medicare recovery of a bad debt, found that this provision is not identified in statute or regulation, but only in section 322 of PRM.
-The Board found that the PRM at section 322 is consistent with the regulations in that it describes what constitutes a reasonable collection effort, as that phrase is used in 42 CFR §413.89(e)(2).
+The Board, noting the Intermediary's suggestion that State liability was an absolute bar to Medicare recovery of a bad debt, found that this provision is not identified in statute or regulation, but only in section 322 of the PRM.
+The Board found that the PRM at §322 is consistent with the regulations in that it describes what constitutes a reasonable collection effort, as that phrase is used in 42 CFR §413.89(e)(2).
 Where a provider can bill and the State is obligated to pay, the Provider must implement reasonable collection efforts to obtain payment from the State under the PRM.
 However, to read this PRM as an absolute bar, regardless of the collection effort, would conflict with the statute and regulation.
 The Board found that, assuming, arguendo, that a State's liability constitutes an absolute bar to recovery of a bad debt, the Board found no clear evidence that the State, in this case, had an absolute obligation to pay.
-The Board noted that CMS approved, even after problems were raised, the State Plan submitted by Florida in 1998.
-This action showed recognition that the State action which changed its payment obligations was proper.
-If resolution in the future retroactively clarifies the State obligation, installing a process by which the Provider can bill and document payments received, then cost report requirements will result in restitution to Medicare through bad debt recoveries.

-Contrary to the Intermediary's argument, the Board stated that a remittance advice is one source of documentary evidence to support a reasonable collection effort, but is not the only reliable source.
-The Board found, contrary to Community Hospital of the Monterey Peninsula v Thompson,2 that the authorization of an alternative to billing is relevant in this case, because it was not possible for the Provider to bill the Medicaid program.3 The Board noted that the Intermediary conceded that the Provider engaged in reasonable efforts to collect a Remittance Advice.
+The Board stated that a remittance advice is one source of documentary evidence to support a reasonable collection effort, but is not the only reliable source.
+The Board found, contrary to Community Hospital of the Monterey Peninsula v Thompson,2 that the authorization of an alternative to billing is relevant in this case, because it was not possible for the Provider to bill the Medicaid program.
 The Board found that, in any event, a Joint Signature Memorandum (JSM), such as JSM 370, is an inappropriate vehicle to set policy and is entitled to less deference than regulations and Manual instructions.
 However, the Board also stated that a later JSM, (JSM 06345, 03-24-06 (2006)), instructs the Florida Intermediaries to suspend the prior must bill requirement contained in JSM 370.
 Although the Notice of Program Reimbursement had been issued, the subsequent JSM modification nevertheless shows recognition by CMS that the "must bill" requirements may not be reasonable in some circumstances.
-The Board found the requirement for the Provider to bill and to obtain a
+Requiring the Provider to bill and to obtain a Remittance Advice is unreasonable and impossible.